VakinduPhilliam/Django_Custom_Polygon/README.md

 The application also contains JSON REST API endpoints that allow backend administrators to create, update, delete, and retrieve information about service providers.

+Simply said, the application provides a Logistics API for transportation suppliers to keep track of client locations.

 Compiled and presented by Vakindu Philliam.